 Bob Dalton, who would later become the leader of the Dalton Gang, was the wildest of the bunch.
 When he was just 19, he killed a man, claiming it was in the line of duty.
 Nevertheless, some suspected that the victim had tried to take away Bob’s girl.

 While Emmett Dalton worked as a member of some of his brothers’ posses, he made his living working as a cowboy on the Bar X Bar Ranch near the Pawnee Agency in the present-day Osage Nation.
 While working at the ranch, Emmett met two men who would later become members of the gang — Bill Doolin and William St. Power, alias Bill Power.
 Power, also known as Tom Evans, who had drifted into the area from Texas with a trail herd from the Pecos.

 Emmett also made the acquaintance of several other cowboys working on nearby ranches who would later become part of the gang.
-These included Charlie Pierce, George “Bitter Creek” Newcomb, Bill EcElhanie, Charlie Bryant, and Richard “Dick” Broadwell, alias Texas Jack, alias John Moore.
+These included Charlie Pierce, George “Bitter Creek” Newcomb, Bill EcElhanie, Charlie Bryant, and Richard “Dick” Broadwell, alias Texas Jack and John Moore.

 Charlie Pierce was from the Blue River country in Missouri but headed to Indian Territory to avoid serving jail time for whiskey peddling.